-AAC (Advanced Audio Coding) is a compressed audio format similar to MP3.
-AAC is used as the audio track in live streams and multimedia files that are recorded to an MP4 container for files that use .mp4, .f4v, .mov, .m4v, .mp4a, .3gp, and .3g2 filename extensions.
-Compared to MP3 files, AAC audio generally delivers better quality at the same bitrate and is supported by more clients that work with Wowza Streaming Engine media server software.
+Advanced Audio Coding (AAC) is a compressed audio format similar to MP3.
+It's the standard format for audio tracks in live streams and multimedia files that are recorded to MP4 containers.
+Compared to MP3, AAC generally delivers better audio quality at the same bitrate and is supported by more Wowza Streaming Engine clients.

 Adaptive bitrate (ABR) streaming refers to a technology that lets playback clients switch between various bitrate versions of a stream on the fly to accommodate changing network conditions, CPU constraints, and display capabilities.
 This streaming method can provide optimal image and sound quality for the viewer.
 The client controls switching based on client-side factors, and Wowza Streaming Engine software performs the server-side switching, which is transparent to the user.
 ABR streaming requires multiple versions of a file or live stream.
 Each version is encoded with a different bitrate, and each file or live stream encoded for ABR streaming must be keyframe aligned with the corresponding files or streams.
 The Wowza Transcoder is used to transrate one high-quality stream into several bitrate versions that are always keyframe aligned and suitable for ABR streaming.
 For on-demand streaming, the encoding process must be able to produce keyframe-aligned sets.
 Media Server software supports ABR for HTTP clients that use Apple HLS, Adobe HDS, Microsoft Smooth Streaming, and MPEG-DASH streaming--and Flash RTMP clients that use Flash Dynamic Streaming.
 The media server software doesn't support ABR for RTP/RTSP or multicast play.